Mad Max (film): Release

-Mad Max was first released in Australia through Roadshow Film Distributors (now Village Roadshow Pictures) in 1979.
+Mad Max was first released in Australia through Roadshow Film Distributors (now Roadshow Films) in 1979.
 It was sold overseas for $1.8 million—American International Pictures (AIP) acquired the distribution rights for the United States (it would be one of the last films released by AIP before the company was folded into Filmways), while Warner Bros. handled the rest of the world.
 The film was banned in New Zealand and Sweden, in the former because the scene in which Goose is burned alive inside his vehicle unintentionally mirrored an incident with a real gang shortly before the film's release.
 In 1983, after the success of the sequel, Mad Max was shown in New Zealand with an R18 certificate.
 The ban in Sweden was removed in 2005, and the film has since been shown on television and sold on home media there.

 When Mad Max was released in the United States in 1980, the original Australian dialogue was redubbed by American voice actors, and much of the Australian slang and terminology was replaced (examples: "Oi!" became "Hey!", "See looks!" became "See what I see?", "windscreen" became "windshield", "very toey" became "super hot", and "proby"—probationary officer—became "rookie").
 AIP also altered the operator's duty call on Jim Goose's bike in the beginning of the film (it ended with "Come on, Goose, where are you?").
 The only exceptions to the dubbing were the singer in the Sugartown Cabaret (played by Robina Chaffey), Charlie (played by John Ley) when he speaks through the mechanical voice box, and Goose (Steve Bisley) when he sings while driving the truck before being ambushed.
 Since Mel Gibson was not well known to American audiences at the time, trailers and television spots in the United States emphasised the film's action content.
-The original Australian dialogue track was finally released in North America in 2000 in a limited theatrical reissue by MGM (the film's rights holders at the time), and the film has since been released in the U.S. on DVD with the American and Australian soundtracks included on separate audio tracks.
-In 2021, North American rights to Mad Max reverted to Warner Bros., so WB now fully owns all four films in the Mad Max series everywhere except for Australia and New Zealand.
+The original Australian dialogue track was finally released in North America in 2000 in a limited theatrical reissue by MGM (now an Amazon subsidiary) (the film's current rights holders in North America), and the film has since been released in the US on DVD with the American and Australian soundtracks included on separate audio tracks.